alekova/Furhat-to-face-psych_interview/README.md

-# Quiz
-Compete with a friend in a quiz game

 ## Description
-Partake in a quiz game with the robot where it will ask you and your friends multiple choice questions and receive a score for every correct answer.
+Depression, Anxiety and Stress Scale - 21 Items (DASS-21)

 ## Usage
-Max number of users is set to: 2
+Max number of users is set to: 1
 No other specific requirements.